Sorocaba Sao Paulo, Brazil Travel Guide

 This national forest in Iperó preserves Atlantic Forest biome, offering hiking trails and historical ruins of Brazil's first ironworks.

 The closest beaches are on the São Paulo coast (e.g., Santos, Guarujá, Maresias), approximately 1.5-2 hours drive.
 These are suited for a longer day trip or an overnight stay.
-The Serra de São Francisco region offers elevated terrain and beautiful vistas.
+The Serra from São Francisco region offers elevated terrain and beautiful vistas.

 These locations often feature small local markets, charming churches, and friendly residents.
 Such visits offer an authentic counterpoint to metropolitan exploration.